How to Take Stunning Photos of the Moon and Stars with Night Sight

 Camera phones have historically struggled with these long-exposure photos because of shaky hands and movement in the scene or sky – those passing satellites and airplanes, or the stars themselves seeming to move as the Earth rotates.

-The Tensor chip in Google Pixel phones solves that problem, improving the Night Sight feature1 that first became available on Pixel 3.
+The Tensor chip in Google Pixel phones solves that problem, improving the Night Sight feature that first became available on Pixel 3.
 The custom-built Tensor processor detects motion before the photo is taken and optimizes the process to reduce blur and give you a sharp picture.
-On newer models like Google Pixel 10, Pixel 10 Pro, and Pixel 10 Pro Fold, long-exposure pictures process faster and with even sharper low-light detail thanks to the Tensor G5 chip.
+On newer models like

 “The long exposure brings out details you can’t see with the naked eye, and the Pixel makes the whole process feel effortless,” says user Apurv G, who used their Pixel and a tripod to photograph the silhouette of a lone tree under a sky full of stars in Shenandoah National Park.